 There is a story related to the history of Triyuginarayan temple.
 According to it, Triyuginarayan was the capital of Himavat, where the marriage of Shiva and Sati took place at the Brahmashila.
 There is an Agni-Kund in front of the temple, in the presence of which, the wedding took place.

 Before the marriage, they took a bath in three pools- Rudra Kund, Brahma Kund and Vishnu Kund.
 According to the scripture, pilgrims who visit this temple consider the ashes from the burning fire as holy and carry it with them.
 Moreover, it is also believed that ashes from this fire are supposed to promote conjugal bliss.
 However, the inflow into the three kunds is from the Saraswati-Kund.

 Beliefs say that Adi Shankaracharya built the temple.

 Some of the festivals celebrated at Triyuginarayan Temple are:

 - Navratri: Navratri or Durga Puja is celebrated as a symbol of victory of good over evil.
-As per legend, goddess Durga defeated the demon king Mahishasura to save the world and also restore Dharma.
+As per legend, Goddess Durga defeated the demon king Mahishasura to save the world and also restore Dharma.
 Celebrations include stage decorations, recital of the legend, enacting of the story as well as chanting of the scriptures of Hinduism.
-It is also celebrated in Mansa Devi Temple and Chandi Devi Temple (A part of the Char Dham Yatra).
-Take a look navratri 2018 colours with date.
+It is also celebrated in Mansa Aarti at Chhatarpur Temple Devi Temple and Chandi Devi Temple (A part of the Char Dham Yatra).
+Take a look Navratri 2018 colours with date.